 Farm & Culinary Manager Mary Hillemeier is a farmer and lover of all things food.
 She has worked on community-based farm projects in New York City, Shelter Island, Austin, and the central California Coast.
 She first got the farming bug working with Urban Roots, a youth development farming project in Austin, Texas.
 From there she studied organic farming practices for two years at the UCSC Farm and Garden.
 Most recently she managed operations for Blue House Farm, a 50-acre organic farm in Pescadero.
 She is passionate about the transformative power of growing your own food and preparing it with joy.
 She feels honored to be sharing that experience with youth.

 Finance Manager Puiyee Tse comes to FoodWhat with over 20 years of experience in profit and nonprofit sector in Santa Cruz County.
 She oversees the accounting function from accounts payable to year end audit.
 Born and raised in Hong Kong, Puiyee earned a degree in Liberal Art at the National Taiwan University, and an Associate of Science degree in Accounting at Mission College, Santa Clara.
 When she’s not crunching numbers, she likes to travel around the world.
-Puiyee is honored to be with this amazing organization.
+Puiyee enjoys her work and often shares how honored she is to be with what she considers such an amazing organization.

 Programs Coordinator Bruno Nell joined the team in a newly created position as FoodWhat Programs Coordinator, supporting program logistics and showing up strong for the youth.
 Born and raised in Peru, Bruno brings a rich cultural perspective around the intersections of food, family, and music.
 A carpenter and builder by trade, Bruno is also gifted at building community.
 Bruno completed the UCSC Farm and Garden Apprenticeship, and is a trained doula supporting birth activism in the community with the Collective Wings Perinatal Project.
 When Bruno’s not playing the Afro-Peruvian cajón (drum) with friends, or making a killer compost pile with the youth, he is out enjoying the Redwood forests or the Pacific Ocean with his two daughters and two sons.